How to Adopt Business Agility Practices to Drive Digital Transformation

 As part of the digital transformation process on the operational level, adopting a business management software can be very beneficial.
 It can help automate and manage all the core business processes (such as employee management, financial management, sales, marketing, reporting, and more) in one system.

 Technological changes as part of adopting business agility

 The obvious advantages of business agility include an ability to adapt quickly while increasing customer focus, which results in significant revenue growth, steady cost reduction, and more efficient risk management.
 In order to reap these benefits, the forward-looking CIOs turn to IT as the principal instrument for achieving business agility.

-In order to establish technology and business agility, technology executives need to invest systematically in simplifying existing IT architecture, operations, and the business model.
-The Boston Consulting Group suggests three-step approach to reducing the complexity of your IT infrastructure:
+In order to establish technology and business agility, technology executives need to invest systematically in simplifying and modernizing existing IT architecture, operations, and the business model.
+Let’s take a look at some of the steps that can be taken.

-- Tracking results of the simplification process according to key metrics: Performance, stability, security, total cost of ownership, time to market, and business value.
+Track results of the simplification process according to key metrics, such as: performance, stability, security, total cost of ownership, time to market, and business value.

 Agile or Die

-The conclusion is clear enough: Business agility is no longer an option.
+The conclusion is clear enough: in the era of digital transformation, business agility is no longer an option.
 It is a vital element of any successful business.
-Following the best practices and strategies described in this article can help you stay ahead of the competition and thrive, regardless of the circumstances.
+Today, as technology is changing the world at supersonic speed, you need to be agile enough to adjust and develop along with it.
+Following the practices and strategies described in this article can help you stay ahead of the competition and thrive, regardless of the circumstances.